Blog

 Liquid staking and validator fleets demand “boring” infrastructure at extreme scale: rapid provisioning for new validators, multi-region redundancy to reduce slashing risk, and operational tooling that recovers quickly from failures.
 Providers that pair large ready-to-deploy inventory with fast custom builds and 24/7 support can keep protocols ahead of deposit surges and upgrades.

 Liquid staking has turned staking into a high-availability service business.
-By early 2026, over 36 million ETH was staked—around 30% of supply, according to CoinMarketCal study.
+By May 2026, nearly 39 million ETH was staked, according to MacroMicro’s Ethereum staking chart.
 As staking concentrates into large pools and liquid staking derivatives, infrastructure mistakes stop being local problems—they become ecosystem-level risks.
 Downtime isn’t just lost uptime; it’s missed attestations, degraded trust, and real economic penalties.

 Infrastructure strategy here is straightforward but demanding: scale out quickly while tightening operational control.
 Teams increasingly prefer dedicated web3 server environments for consistent I/O across validator clients, execution clients, and monitoring stacks.
 Multi-region deployment reduces the blast radius of outages; stable endpoint design reduces the operational pain of failover and maintenance.